-• DescribeSnapshots-Describes all snapshots, including their source volume, snapshot initiation time, progress (percentage complete), and status (pending, completed).
+- DescribeSnapshots-Describes all snapshots, including their source volume, snapshot initiation time, progress (percentage complete), and status (pending, completed). - ModifySnapshotAttribute-Modifies permissions for a snapshot.
+You can specify one or more users or all to make the snapshot public. - DescribeSnapshotAttribute-Describes permissions for a snapshot.